 Lake Clifton Accommodation

 We have stayed at Lakeside Apartments South Yunderup a few times when visiting Lake Clifton and the Peel region.
-The apartments offer great value accommodation, although they could do with an update as they are looking tired.
-You can read our full review here.
+The apartments offer value accommodation, but they could do with an update as they are looking tired.

 We have also rented a cabin at the Mandurah Caravan and Tourist Park, which included heating, air conditioning, a private bathroom, and a kitchenette.
 The holiday park is family-friendly with a swimming pool, playground, pedal karts, and jumping pillow.